VERIFAI-2026

 EUR 175 per-dayPer-day attendance inclusive of lunch, coffee breaks and dinner (not available for speakers)

 Transportation from Toulouse airport or Montauban train station will be provided at a cost of EUR 20 in cash.
-Pick up will be on 8 March at 16:00.
-Transportation back, departing at 14:00 on 11 March, will be provided at a cost of EUR 20 in cash.
+Pick up will be organized according to the various arrival times on 8 March.
+Please provide us with your travel schedule and phone number.
+Transportation back, departing on 11 March, will be provided at a cost of EUR 20 in cash.

 Contact